TochiOkafor/credit-risk-explainable-ai/README.md

 # 💳 Credit Risk Prediction with Explainable AI

 Predicting loan default on 307,000 real applications, then turning each decision into the legally-required decline reasons a lender must provide — and auditing those decisions for bias.
-The original model listed an applicant's **gender as a reason to decline their loan**, an explanation that is unlawful to send under the UK Equality Act and the US Equal Credit Opportunity Act.
+The original model listed an applicant's **gender as a reason to decline their loan**, a decision that is unlawful under the UK Equality Act 2010 (direct sex discrimination in the provision of services) and the US Equal Credit Opportunity Act (sex is a prohibited basis for any credit decision).
 This project catches that, removes it, and measures exactly what removal does and does not fix.

 *Built around honest evaluation: it benchmarks gradient boosting against a transparent baseline, converts model outputs into real adverse action notices, and runs a fairness audit that drives a concrete fix — cutting demographic disparity by 39% at a cost of 0.003 AUC.*